Vasuji/CARND-lane-finding/writeup_template.md

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when it is  night and dark, rain, snow etc which makes lane sign unclear.

-Another shortcoming could be ...
+Another shortcoming could be considering rode lane as perfect straight lines.
+If speed of car is very high and rode is highly curved or if roadlanes appear curved line due to high temperature.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to train the car in every such situations like rainy day, snow , night etc.

-Another potential improvement could be to ...
+Another potential improvement could be to use other radiation camera for example infra red camera at night.
+What about using sound waves like bats use it to detect the position of wall or obstacle.